IGBIllinois/netinfo/docs/domain.md

 * name - name of the domain (ie example.com)
 * alt_names - alternatives names, optional (ie example.net)
 * serial - 1
+* enabled - boolean enables or disables the creation of bind config file
 * header - THe [SERIAL] is a placeholder which will be replaced by the serial number when the bind config gets generated
 ```
 $TTL 3h